Carboxymethyl cellulose: Preparation

-Carboxymethyl cellulose is synthesized by the alkali-catalyzed reaction of cellulose with chloroacetic acid.
+Carboxymethyl cellulose is synthesized by treating cellulose with chloroacetic acid or its sodium salt.
+The cellulose must first be activated by treatment with sodium hydroxide, which helps disrupt the hydrogen bonding within and between the strands of cellulose polymer.
+The reaction with chloroacetic acid or chloroacetate entails alkylation process, giving ether groups C-O-CH2CO2H or C-O-CH2CO2-.
+The process, also called etherification, is an example of the Williamson ether synthesis.

 The polar (organic acid) carboxyl groups render the cellulose soluble and chemically reactive.
 Fabrics made of cellulose – e.g., cotton or viscose (rayon) – may also be converted into CMC.

 Following the initial reaction, the resultant mixture produces approximately 60% CMC and 40% salts (sodium chloride and sodium glycolate).
-This product, called technical CMC, is used in detergents, where it is used as a thickening agent.
+This product, called technical CMC, is used in detergents as a thickening agent.

 An additional purification process is used to remove salts to produce pure CMC, which is used for food and pharmaceutical applications.
 An intermediate 'semi-purified' grade is also produced, which is typically used in paper applications such as the restoration of archival documents.

 Structure and properties

 Structure

+Alkylation (ethericifation) occurs at the 2, 3, and 6 hydroxyl position.
+2-Alkylation is slightly faster.